-Some artists find one medium and stick to it, perfecting their craft in the style that they feel most comfortable.
+Some artists find one medium and stick to it, perfecting their craft in the style that they feel most comfortable with.
 Cory Tyler, on the other hand, is unafraid to showcase his interests in a variety of ways.
-Most recently, he has taken to the virtual reality (VR) room at ArTech at the Howie Stone Adult Day Center, where he receives services.
+Most recently, he has taken to the virtual reality (VR) room at ArTech at the Howie Stone Day Services, where he receives services.

 “I like to try out whatever comes to mind or what I have seen before,” Cory said while donning the VR headset which is used to provide immersive experiences for people receiving services through the center.